Beet Juice Benefits for Exercise

 Of all the veggies out there, beets don’t get much glory.
 And of all the juices out there, beets aren’t exactly among the first we think of when we crave a cold glass.

 But it turns out that the list of beet juice benefits is pretty impressive.
-Beets have been studied for their capacity to improve heart and brain health, their potential to lower inflammation, and most commonly, their ability to boost exercise performance and stamina.
+Beets have been studied for their benefits to heart and brain health, their potential to lower inflammation, and most commonly, their ability to boost exercise performance and stamina.

 Not sure you’re ready to sip a glass before your next sweat session?
 Read on!